ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 \pagebreak

 The system is in the process of being converted to use Docker Swarm instead of a docker network.
-This was to increase the crash resilience, by replicating the services, so if one were to crash the application would still function.
-Currently, the Swarm can be setup using terraform, but it only deploys an empty Swarm.
-The step to populate the Swarm would happen as a step in the deployment chain, where we would ssh into the manager node and then deployed there.
+This was to increase the crash resilience by replicating the services, so that if the application ever did crash, it would still function and be up and running.
+Currently, the Swarm can be set up by using terraform, but it only deploys an empty Swarm.
+The idea was to populate the Swarm as a step in the deployment chain, where we would SSH into the manager node and then deploy it from there.
-There were complications configuring the Prometheus client's configuration file, since the way the file is mounted to the service is different in docker Swarm as to the standard deployment.
+However, there were complications with the Prometheus config file.
+It can't mount to the swarm in the same way as it can to a single machine with docker compose.

-One thing that is missing in our terraform configuration is correctly opening for the firewalls so that the internal DNS network can correctly route between the services.
+One thing missing in our terraform configuration is to correctly open for the firewalls.
+We are currently not opening the correct ports for the internal DNS network to route between docker services.

 ## Used Technologies